 read that correctly.
 Americans spend billions on something that should cost

-pennies a day.
 Before you plunk down that money for something you're already paying for, consider other things you could do with that money.
-Been planning to update that wardrobe or re-do the house?
+Been planning to update that wardrobe or redo the house?
 How about just contributing to a rainy day fund?
 Even if you drink only one bottled water a day, you could be saving hundreds of dollars a year by quitting.

 Other Things to Consider

 - If you are completely addicted, consider buying a larger container of the brand.
-Some water is sold in 2-liter bottles, which means there will be less waste than the smaller sizes.
+Some water is sold in two-liter bottles, which means there will be less waste than in the smaller sizes.

-- Never ever re-use water bottles.
-Water bottles were not designed for long term use and light, time, and heat can cause chemicals to leak into your water.
+- Never reuse water bottles.
+Water bottles were not designed for long-term use and light, time, and heat can cause chemicals to leak into your water.
 If you must drink bottled water, throw out the container when you are finished.